Student Research Grants Competition Information

 How To Apply

-Complete the Student Research Grants Competition application on the Wisconsin Scholarship Hub (WiSH) website, including:
+Complete the Research Travel Award application on the Wisconsin Scholarship Hub (WiSH) website, including:

-3. An estimated itemized budget that includes all funding sources.
+- An estimated itemized budget that includes all funding sources.
 Applicants are expected to research rates and be good stewards of university resources when making purchasing decisions.
 Applications that appear to have inflated costs or been irresponsible with university funds will not be considered.
-Students should pursue funding from other sources before applying for a Research Travel Award and may be rejected if they do not have any other funding for their research travel.
+Students should pursue funding from other sources and not assume that SRGC funds will be awarded.

 Research Travel Award Payments